autumnshores/AY250_PythonClass/homework9/readme.txt

 My computer specs: MacBook Pro with 2.9 GHz Intel Core i7

-note: my multiprocessing code seems to be running as if it is doing serial processing. debugging now
+note: multiprocessing and parallel do not seem to be running the way they should be, not sure what is wrong with my code :(